Bradley Setzler

 • Primary: Labor Economics, Applied Micro

-• Secondary: Industrial Organization, Trade and Spatial Economics
+• Secondary: Industrial Organization, Spatial and Trade Economics

 Topics of Interest: